Jacky1128/academic_homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a 21-year-old Hong Kong junior majoring in Electronics Information Engineering, at Huazhong University of Science and Technology (HUST).
-My academic interests are within few-shot semantic segmentation, computer vision and deep learning.
+My academic interests are within few-shot semantic segmentation, metric learning, computer vision and deep learning.
 Besides, I am also insterested in probabilistic deep learning and graph neural networks.
 My academic desire is to fathom and get a good grasp of details of deep learning theory as well as do solid and interpretable deep learning research.

 I am working on few-shot semantic segmentation under Prof. Xinggang Wang at HUST.
 In the summer 2021, I worked as a visiting student at Multimedia Lab (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS).
 I was a research intern (remote) at Key Lab of Digital Earth Science, CAS (2020-2021).
 I am now applying for a PHD position in 2023 Fall.